A lower bound for the volumes of complements of periodic geodesics: Topology and geometry of

 and

-\end{definition} \begin{itemize} \itemsep{1em} \item For the atoroidality of $M_{\hat\gamma}$, notice that if a simple closed geodesic $\eta$ does not intersects $\gamma$ in $\Sigma.$ Then $T_\eta$ is an embedded incompressible torus in $M_{\hat\gamma},$ (\cite{FH13}, Theorem B.8) which is not boundary-parallel.
-Therefore, a necessary condition for $M_{\hat\gamma}$ to be atoroidal is that $\gamma$ fills $\Sigma.$ \item Conversely, Foulon and Hasselblatt proved in (\cite{FH13}, Theorem 1.12) that the filling condition on $\gamma$ is sufficient to provide atoroidality to $M_{\hat\gamma},$ and consequently a unique hyperbolic structure with finite volume. \end{itemize}
+\end{definition} \begin{itemize} \itemsep{1em} \item For the atoroidality of $M_{\widehat\gamma}$, notice that if a simple closed geodesic $\eta$ does not intersects $\gamma$ in $\Sigma.$ Then $T_\eta$ is an embedded incompressible torus in $M_{\widehat\gamma},$ (\cite{FH13}, Theorem B.8) which is not boundary-parallel.
+Therefore, a necessary condition for $M_{\widehat\gamma}$ to be atoroidal is that $\gamma$ fills $\Sigma.$ \item Conversely, Foulon and Hasselblatt proved in (\cite{FH13}, Theorem 1.12) with the advising of Calegari, Fenley, Otal and Walsh, that the filling condition on $\gamma$ is sufficient to provide atoroidality to $M_{\widehat\gamma},$ and consequently a unique hyperbolic structure with finite volume. \end{itemize}

-\begin{theorem*}[Foulon-Hasselblatt] If $\gamma$ is a filling self-transverse closed curve with minimal self-intersection number on a hyperbolic surface $\Sigma,$ and $\tilde\gamma$ any continuous lift of $\gamma.$ Then $M_{\tilde\gamma}$ is a hyperbolic manifold of finite volume. \end{theorem*}
+\begin{theorem*}[Hyperbolic Structures on Canonical Lift Complements] If $\gamma$ is a filling self-transverse closed curve with minimal self-intersection number on a hyperbolic surface $\Sigma,$ and $\widehat\gamma$ the canonical lift of $\gamma.$ Then $M_{\widehat\gamma}$ is a hyperbolic manifold of finite volume. \end{theorem*}

-In the case where $\gamma$ is just a non simple closed geodesic, that is $M_{\hat\gamma}$ is an irreducible $3-$manifold with torus boundary, then by JSJ-decomposition Theorem \cite{JS178,Joh79}, we can canonically split $M_{\hat\gamma}$ along a finite (maybe empty) collection of disjoint and non-parallel nor boundary-parallel incompressible embedded tori into connected components which are either atoroidal or Seifert fibered:
+In the case where $\gamma$ is just a non simple closed geodesic, that is $M_{\widehat\gamma}$ is an irreducible $3$-manifold with torus boundary, then by JSJ-decomposition Theorem \cite{JS178,Joh79}, we can canonically split $M_{\widehat\gamma}$ along a finite (maybe empty) collection of disjoint and non-parallel nor boundary-parallel incompressible embedded tori into connected components which are either atoroidal or Seifert fibered\string:

-\begin{theorem*}[\bf{JSJ-decomposition}] Let $N$ be a compact, irreducible $3-$manifold with boundary.
-In the interior of $N,$ there exists a family $C = \{T_1,...,T_r\}$ of disjoint tori that are incompressible and not boundary parallel, with the following properties: \begin{enumerate} \item each connected component of $N\setminus C$ is either a Seifert manifold or is atoroidal; \item the family $C$ is minimal among those satisfying $(1).$ \end{enumerate} Moreover, such a family $C$ is unique up to ambient isotopy. \end{theorem*} We recall that the \textit{characteristic submanifold of} $N$ is the union of all Seifert fibered JSJ-components of $N.$
+\begin{theorem*}[\bf{JSJ-decomposition}] Let $N$ be a compact, irreducible $3$-mani\-fold with boundary.
+In the interior of $N,$ there exists a family $C = \{T_1,...,T_r\}$ of disjoint tori that are incompressible and not boundary parallel, with the following properties\string: \begin{enumerate} \item each connected component of $N\setminus C$ is either a Seifert manifold or is atoroidal; \item the family $C$ is minimal among those satisfying $(1).$ \end{enumerate} Moreover, such a family $C$ is unique up to ambient isotopy. \end{theorem*} We recall that the \textit{characteristic submanifold of} $N$ is the union of all Seifert fibered JSJ-components of $N.$